Amazon Patents System To Defend Drones Against Hackers, Jammers and Arrows

 Drones attack Drones (Score:2)

+Don't worry - there's an infinite supply of drone from the 3 scripted puppets on the show.

+For those wondering: TGT is awful and forced.
+Yes, TG was scripted to hell, but TGT is scripted and pathetic.

 In the immortal words of the internet...
-(Score:2)
+(Score:4, Insightful)

 CHALLENGE ACCEPTED.